David Darrow and the cast of Spring Awakening. Photo by Michal Daniel, 2012.

 Theater Latté Da seeks to create new connections between story, music, artist, and audience by exploring and expanding the art of musical theater.

-We believe in work that is bold, collaborative and ultimately transformative; we act with integrity and gratitude.
+We believe in work that is bold and collaborative; we act with integrity and gratitude.

 We believe musical theater to be the most collaborative of art forms, incorporating music, drama, poetry, dance and design.
-We are inspired and strengthened through partnerships with artists, organizations and the broader community, and embody a collaborative spirit in all we do.
+We are inspired and strengthened through inclusive partnerships with artists, organizations and our diverse community, and embody a collaborative spirit in all we do.

 We hold ourselves to the highest standards of artistic and fiscal integrity.
 We are committed to honesty, equality and transparency in all aspects of our administration and art.